How to prepare for hurricanes

 In short, no you don’t need to buy a generator.
 Why?

-• Since most people live in condos, storage is one issue you might have with a generator.
+- Since most people live in condos, storage is one issue you might have with a generator.

-• Some condos have storage, but then comes the issue of noise and using it after a hurricane.
+- Some condos have storage, but then comes the issue of noise and using it after a hurricane.
 Generators are often very loud engines.
 Most people do not want to hear a generator going all day next to them.

-• Often after a decent size hurricane, the power is out for two or three days.
+- Often after a decent size hurricane, the power is out for two or three days.
 Yes, it can be boring, hot, and you will have a fridge of food going bad.
 But, with some preparation like planning what food to cook off and having battery powered fans around, you can survive just fine without a large investment in a generator.

 We only recommend buying a generator if:

-• you live in a house and have more space.
+- you live in a house and have more space.

-• you have a spare couple hundred to a thousand dollars to spend on one, and don’t mind using your purchase sparingly.
+- you have a spare couple hundred to a thousand dollars to spend on one, and don’t mind using your purchase sparingly.

-• you do not have a gas stove.
+- you do not have a gas stove.
 A generator can help power something to cook food.

-• you can not live a few days without fans or air conditioning.
+- you cannot live a few days without fans or air conditioning.

-Note: The power in Playa Del Carmen usually goes out on average for two hours a month because of storms, maintenance or accidents.
+Note: The power in Playa Del Carmen usually goes out on average for three hours a month because of storms, maintenance or accidents.
 So outside of hurricanes, there is not much use for generators.

 Evacuation shelters

 What if your home is not good to be in or you need to evacuate?
 Most shelters are in schools and churches around Playa Del Carmen.
 Most have space from about 25-300 people so staying local is key.
 Really though, most shelters are for people living in very basic housing.
-The shelters are not the best hurricane shelters, but will have some basic medical care and provisions.
+The shelters are not the best hurricane shelters but will have some basic medical care and provisions.

-Most large all inclusive hotels will try to fly guest out of the area but in case they need to house guest they do have hurricane shelter availability.
+Most large all-inclusive hotels will try to fly guest out of the area but in case they need to house guest they do have hurricane shelter availability.
 Most have space for 400-500 people.

-If you want to see local shelter locations in Playa Del Carmen you can see them on the official government website for Playa. http://www.solidaridad.gob.mx/
+If you want to see local shelter locations in Playa Del Carmen, you can see them on the official government website for Playa. http://www.solidaridad.gob.mx/

 A large hurricane will make it necessary to evacuate hours away.
 There are limited option or cities to go to.
-Hotels will fill fast so planning on having your car filled with supplies because hotels will be limited and you might need to sleep in your car.
+Hotels will fill fast so planning on having your car filled with supplies because hotels will be limited, and you might need to sleep in your car.
 If possible, have friends you can stay with lined up that live far enough away.
 Remember there are not too many roads in the Yucatan Peninsula so options are limited to driving south to Chetumal or inland to Valladolid or Merida for example.
 Drive on highways only since these are less prone to flooding.

 With a little luck we don’t have much to worry about and we will not have any big storms.
 Being prepared helps take some of the worry out living in the tropics and dealing with hurricanes.
 Preparation for a hurricane is just one small price to pay in order to live in such a beautiful place.